 - Environmental management

 - Disaster management

 - Social services

-- Public Safety
+- Local Economic Development, tourism and agriculture development

-KPA1: Basic Service Delivery & Infrastructure Development
+MAFUBE LOCAL MUNICIPALITY DRAFT IDP REVIEW 2020 - 2021 KPA1: Basic Service Delivery & Infrastructure Development

 Pre-Determined Objectives Link / Alignment With Strategic Outcome Oriented Goal IDP Strategic Objective Objective Statement Justification Goal No. Goal Description To ensure that the Ensure that the This objective about ensuring To ensure the provision municipality broadly municipality integration and timely planning and of services to delivers service undertakes delivery of infrastructure and communities in a according to the unintegrated amenities, maintenance and upkeep, sustainable manner. strategic orientation development planning including appropriation of budgets to based on key sector process that integrates within a structured integrated plans. all sectors' strategies, development planning process and programmes and framework. projects to promote integrated development in communities.
 To ensure universal Ensure consistent This objective is about extending To ensure the provision access to reliable delivery of reach of basic service by communities of services to and quality basic municipal services and ensuring rapid response to any communities in a municipal services of the right quality service failures sustainable manner. by all. communities. and standard.
 To build To enhance the Protect the natural environment in all To promote a safe and environmental resilience of people respects, leaving subsequent healthy environment. sustainability and the economy to generations with at least an and resilience climate change. endowment of at least equal value.